 - Because Vyvanse is a prodrug, medical professionals believe it is less likely to be abused than Adderall, though there is still some risk.

 - While Adderall is a dopamine reuptake inhibitor, Vyvanse, once metabolized into dextroamphetamine, increases the availability of dopamine.
 Both medications also affect the release or availability of norepinephrine.

-The biggest difference between these two drugs, as can be seen from the data above, is that Vyvanse is a prodrug.
-Medical experts believe that prodrugs are both a more efficient and gentler way of taking a medication as the body can regulate the process to some degree.
+The biggest difference between these two drugs is that Vyvanse is a prodrug.
+Medical experts believe that prodrugs are a more efficient and gentler way of taking medication as the body can regulate the process.
 Prodrugs are inactive until metabolized by enzymes in the user’s body.

 Because of this, some believe that Vyvanse is less likely to be abused than Adderall or Ritalin (an older medication also used to treat ADHD).
-Whereas Vyvanse must be taken orally, the other medications can also be injected or snorted.
-It is also believed that, since the metabolization of Vyvanse is regulated by the body, the negative effects of withdrawal are not as pronounced since the taper off the drug is more gradual.
+Whereas individuals must take Vyvanse orally, the other medications can also be injected or snorted.
+It is also believed that, since the body regulates the metabolization of Vyvanse, the negative effects of withdrawal are not as pronounced since the taper off the drug is more gradual.

 Both Adderall and Vyvanse have side effects, but because Vyvanse is a prodrug, the side effects should not be as likely to occur or as serious.
 The following side effects can occur in patients who take either of these medications:

 - Nausea and vomiting

 - Increased heart rate and/or increased blood pressure